krishinparikh/chess/README.md

     * `pieces\` - derivations of the Piece class
     * `Board.java` - stores the board state
     * `ChessGame.java` - manages chess logic
+    * `ChessApp.java` - main entry point into this API
     * `Player.java` - stores information for a player

 ## How it Works